 The reason for believing this sighting could have been after the attack on Bryan Hartnell and Cecelia Shepard are threefold.

 In Zodiac Unmasked, Detective Ken Narlow revealed "Dr. Clifton Rayfield, an ophthalmologist, and his son, David, had parked their car four-fifths of a mile further up the road from Hartnell’s Karmann Ghia.
 Rayfield reported to me that at approximately 6:30 P.M. he and his son had parked their vehicle north of Park Headquarters . . . in the general area of the crime scene and walked down toward the beach.
 While en route Rayfield observed a WMA described as five feet ten inches, heavy build, wearing dark trousers and a long-sleeved dark shirt with red coloring".
-Was this "red coloring" actually blood, and the Zodiac Killer was heading back to his car parked nearby, likely just beyond the Rayfield vehicle.
+Was this "red coloring" actually blood, with the Zodiac Killer heading back to his car parked nearby, likely just beyond the Rayfield vehicle.
 Had this been 6:50 to 6:55 pm, then the 45-50 minute journey time from Lake Berryessa to the 1231 Main Street, Napa payphone, would have placed him there at exactly 7:40 pm and the time of the call to police dispatcher David Slaight.
-Had the Zodiac Killer departed Lake Berryessa at 6:30 pm it would left at least 20 minutes unaccounted for.
-The 20 minute walk to his vehicle from Bryan Hartnell's Karmann Ghia fills in this time period.
+Had the Zodiac Killer departed Lake Berryessa at 6:30 pm it would have left at least 20 minutes unaccounted for.
+The 20 minute walk to his vehicle from Bryan Hartnell's Karmann Ghia to his vehicle, just beyond the Rayfield sighting, fills in this time period.
 This period of walking may also account for the discrepancy in Zodiac's phone call, where he overestimated his distances by 1.3 miles: "I want to report a murder, no, a double murder.
 They are two miles north of Park Headquarters.
 They were in a white Volkswagen Karmann Ghia" and after a brief pause uttered the words "I'm the one that did it".

 Earlier, the three women described the man wearing a "white belt around his back" or possibly "a white T-shirt hanging out".
 It has been considered that bearing in mind the man was a distance away, this could have been the white clothesline, described later by Bryan Hartnell.
 Then we have the "long-sleeved dark shirt with red coloring".
-But were the two sightings connected - effectively ruling out the idea Zodiac parked alongside Bryan Hartnell's vehicle before the attack - and suggest the Zodiac Killer was actually trolling the hillside on foot looking for single vehicles and vulnerable targets, and his vehicle was actually parked four-fifths of a mile north of the crime scene.
+But were the two sightings connected - effectively ruling out the idea Zodiac parked alongside Bryan Hartnell's vehicle before the attack - and suggest the Zodiac Killer was actually trolling the hillside on foot looking for single vehicles and vulnerable targets, and his vehicle was actually parked just over four-fifths of a mile north of the crime scene.

 LAKE BERRYESSA-NORTH OF THE CRIME SCENE [PT2]